-The court manager and judicial leadership should discuss annually courthouse renovation needs.
-Filings or workload increases could be increasing thereby possibly indicate a need for an additional judge.
+The court manager and judicial leadership should annually discuss courthouse renovation needs.
+Filings or workload increases could be increasing thereby possibly indicating a need for an additional judge.
 The court manager should consider what changes to the courthouse are required to accommodate a new judge.
 If the court manager and judicial leadership determine that a new or remodeled courthouse will be necessary in 5 years, consider the following questions:

-- What funding will be used for the new facility? - Will the court manager be required to come up with a savings plan (within current revenue) to pay for the construction? - Is there a local Capital Improvement Plan (CIP) that needs to be amended to provide for project funding?
+- What funding will be used for the new facility; - Will the court manager be required to come up with a savings plan (within current revenue) to pay for the construction; and - Is there a local Capital Improvement Plan (CIP) that needs to be amended to provide for project funding?

 All items will require thorough planning and budgeting.
 The court manager will need to research options, facilitate procurement processes, and oversee work.
-The court manager will need to be familiar with bid law and municipality requirements.
+The court manager will need to be familiar with bid law, court system policies, and municipal requirements.